retspen/webvirtmgr/README.md

 ## 1. Introduction

 WebVirtMgr is a libvirt-based Web interface for managing virtual machines.
 It allows you to create and configure new domains, and adjust a domain's resource allocation.
 A VNC viewer over a SSH tunnel presents a full graphical console to the guest domain.
-KVM is currently the only hypervisor supported
+KVM is currently the only hypervisor supported.

 ### Technology: